Krato/Laravel-5-File-Manager/readme.md

 ![screenshot-1](https://cloud.githubusercontent.com/assets/74367/15646143/77016990-265c-11e6-9ecc-d82ae2c74f71.png)

-### Version
+### Changelog
 v2.1 - Now, you can compress images (jpg or png).
-Automatic for uploads and rightMenu option also. v2 - You can use with your original Laravel 5 files.
+Automatic for uploads and rightMenu option also.
+v2 - You can use with your original Laravel 5 files.
 Multiple fixes and addons.